-A common recent development in many countries is the increasing participation of non-financial firms with wide distribution networks that are used to improve physical access to financial services by previously unserved or underserved customers.
-These firms include international or domestic retail department stores and telecommunications companies that may start offering financial products and services as agents of financial institutions or that directly provide credit facilities to their customers.
+A common recent development in many countries is the increased participation of non-financial firms with wide distribution networks that are used to improve physical access to financial services by previously unserved or underserved customers.
+These firms include international or domestic retail department stores and telecommunications companies that may offer financial products and services as agents of financial institutions or that directly provide credit facilities to their customers.
 These non-financial firms may be parents of a licensed financial institution or affiliated to the same parent company of a financial institution.

-Depending on the systemic relevance of a financial institution and its risk profile, supervisors should strive to understand the financial and non-financial businesses of the group to which the institution is affiliated; the parent company's corporate culture, business goals, and incentives; and how these factors may impact the way that the financial institution's operations are carried out.
-Supervisors should aim to understand how the market share of the group, as well as its structure, internal dynamics, and economic sectors in which it operates, may impact the risk profile of supervised financial institutions, including the risks that non-financial firms may bring to the safety and soundness of the financial institution (EC 1).
-In some cases, contagion and reputation risks stemming from affiliated firms or parent company of the supervised financial institution can be quite high.
-A group-wide view becomes particularly important due to the increasing presence of new players targeting unserved and underserved customers and the delivery channels that they use.
+Depending on the systemic relevance of a financial institution and its risk profile, supervisors should strive to understand the financial and non-financial businesses of the group to which the institution is affiliated; the parent company's corporate culture, business goals and incentives; and how these factors may impact the way that the financial institution's operations are carried out.
+Supervisors should aim to understand how the market share of the group, as well as its structure and internal dynamics and the economic sectors in which it operates, may impact the risk profile of supervised financial institutions, including the risks that non-financial firms may bring to the safety and soundness of the financial